Global existence of the irrotational Euler-Nordstr\"om equations with a positive cosmological constant: The gravitational field equation: Mathematical preliminaries

 \subsection{Gronwall inequality}

-We shall use the following version of Gronwall's inequality (see e.~g.~\cite{Bahouri_2011}).
-Please correct the following using the style of *The Economist* leaving all latex and other code syntax intact, without any escaped characters \begin{lem}[Gronwall's inequality] Let $ f $ and $ g $ be nonnegative functions on $[t_0, T]$, $ f $ continuous and $ g $ differentiable.
+We shall use the following version of Gronwall's inequality (see e.~g.~\cite{Bahouri_2011}). \begin{lem}[Gronwall's inequality] Let $ f $ and $ g $ be nonnegative functions on $[t_0, T]$, with $ f $ continuous and $ g $ differentiable.
 Let $ A $ be a continuous function on $[t_0, T]$.
 Suppose that for $t\in [t_0,T]$,